lostponcho/pyweek2013/README.md

 ----

 * Collisions with tile layer (no more weird diagonal wall walking.)
+* Camera follows player, and tile layer

 TODO
 ----

-* tile layer / camera doesn't follow player

 * Store entities in data structures
   - Lists based on collision/update type